 General.
 A new virus of the "Corona" type broke out in the first quarter of 2020, spreading quickly to most countries around the globe, causing widespread morbidity and a significant mortality rate.
 Following the outbreak of the virus, governments around the world, including Israel, have adopted preventive measures, which included restrictions on passage between countries, isolation means even up to imposing a lockdown, restrictions on different types of activities and businesses, etc. The said measures have led to actual impairment of business activity, to a rise in the rates of unemployment, impairment of the economic survivability of businesses and impairment of income and consumption of households.
 A significant additional outbreak of morbidity, the third in number, had been noticed in Israel in the months of December 2020 and January 2021.
 Following this additional outbreak, an additional lockdown was imposed in Israel in the months of January-February 2021, which caused a significant reduction in economic activity and a decline in morbidity.
 It should be noted that, toward the end of 2020, several drug companies launched vaccines against the virus and vaccination of the population began.
 The significant vaccination efforts taken since the beginning of 2021, had led since the month of March 2021, to a decline in the rates of morbidity, allowing a gradual removal of most of the restrictions, and in consequence thereof, recovery in economic activity was noted in the second quarter of the year.
-The rate of the morbidity in Israel started to rise in the second half of June 2021, due to the spreading of the "Delta" variant.
-In accordance with publications of the Ministry of Health, morbidity indices are high and rising at a fast rate, however, at this stage, existing restrictions do not impair economic activity in Israel.
-Notwithstanding the above, it is not possible to estimate whether restrictions on activity would be imposed again, and if so, what would be their scope and extent of impairment of economic activity (see "Principal economic developments" in the Report for the second quarter of 2021).
+In the second half of June 2021, although the spreading of the "Delta" variant began, but the significant decline in the morbidity situation with the subsiding fourth wave of the Corona pandemic, due to the population being inoculated with the third booster shot with no need for additional lockdowns, brought about a decline in the scope of unemployment and the reduction in Government deficit (see "Principal economic developments" in the Report for the third quarter of 2021).